amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Click **Create Service** on the Review page.

 Once the Service is created, click **View Service** and you'll see your task definition has been deployed as a service.
-If your configuration is successful, the service will enter a RUNNING state.
+If your configuration is successful, the service will enter the **RUNNING** state.

 7\.
 Test processing iridium orders by subscribing the ALB endpoint with iridium path to the iridium SNS topic.